mozilla/releases-comm-central/rust/ms_graph_tb/README.md

 then run `cargo run --manifest-path ms_graph_tb_extract/Cargo.toml path/to/openapi.yaml .`
 from the directory with this README.
 The generated code will not have any formatting by default, so run `cargo clippy --fix` and `cargo fmt` before viewing or committing the new code.
-Support for extracting more types can be added by including their names in the `SUPPORTED_TYPES` constant near the top of `ms_graph_tb_extract/src/main.rs`.
+Support for extracting more types and paths can be added by including their names in the `SUPPORTED_TYPES` and `SUPPORTED_PATHS` constants, respectively, near the top of `ms_graph_tb_extract/src/main.rs`.